 That’s enough said about the potential downsides of owning a Border Terrier.
 I feel if you are looking for a loving breed which will no doubt steal your heart, then a BT is a great option.
 Just beware that they require a lot of attention and affection, and if you give them the love they need, then you’ll have a forever best friend.

 Personally speaking, I’ll forever own Border Terriers, and they have an exceptional place in my heart.
 If you have any specific questions about the breed that haven’t been mentioned in today’s post, then please get in touch via our Contact Page.

 Thank you to everyone who continues to support epoch.pet, I truly appreciate it and love that you’re a part of our pet-loving community.
-If you haven’t already, then the one thing I ask is if you would consider subscribing to our monthly emails.
+If you haven’t already, then the one thing I ask is to consider subscribing to our monthly emails.
 I post two pet-related articles a month, and I am going to start posting epoch.pet’s monthly newsletter, starting this month.